miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 ## Is o1 Being Cheeky?

-> Notice the ***yet another refinement***, haha!
-Yeah, o1 it wasn't any easier
+> Notice the ***yet another refinement***, and it's comment at the bottom about
-> for me to make the code in the first place.
-Be glad you're just helping to
+> if I notice it "punting" again, haha!
+Yeah, o1 it wasn't any easier for me to
-> refactor it!
+> make the code in the first place.
+Be glad you're just helping to refactor it!

 **o1**: Below is yet another refinement of **LinkFlow**, now incorporating **the actual JSON payload** used for Botify’s *export job creation* (both links and meta) from your old **BotifyLinkGraph** code.
 We also factor out fetching analysis slugs into a **global** helper function, making the class shorter.
 At the end, this should be nearly *copy/paste* ready, with all the critical job creation logic in place.